Helping young people achieve their goals and dreams.

 How We Do It:

-The Dream Center partners with Juvenile Justice and area schools to help break the cycle of abuse, victimization, and criminality by providing mentoring, conflict resolution training, drug and alcohol education and accountability, classroom tutoring and homework assistance, financial assistance for clothing needs and extra-curricular activities, a food pantry, work force readiness, and college application assistance.
+The Dream Center partners with Juvenile Justice and area schools to help break the cycle of abuse, victimization, and criminality by providing mentoring, conflict resolution training, drug and alcohol education and accountability, classroom tutoring and homework assistance, financial assistance for clothing needs and extra-curricular activities, a food pantry, work force readiness, and post-secondary education assistance.
 The Dream Center utilizes evidence-based programs such as Overcoming Obstacles and T.E.A.M. in both group and one-on-one sessions.

-The Dream Center Team
+Dream Center Administrators

 Joe Aldrete